sbg389/PUI2016_sbg389/HW2_sbg389/README.md

 The API is based on the SIRI Standard (Service Interface for Real Time Information http://user47094.vs.easily.co.uk/siri/) The MTA allows developers to sign in to obtain an API key that enables querying the interface with a quota of 2 calls per mminute

+In order to obtain the specific information that is needed to craft the desired script output, we had to explore the result using the guidance of the SIRI

 ## Assignment 2: next stop information